JonathanUhler/Period-Countdown/README.md

 ## I don't go to MVHS, how do I use my school's bell schedule?
 If you do not attend Mountain View High School or another supported institution, you can either:
-1) Submit a [GitHub issue](https://github.com/JonathanUhler/Period-Countdown/issues/new) requesting the addition of a school, and that JSON data will be added as soon as possible, or
+1) Submit an [issue](https://github.com/JonathanUhler/Period-Countdown/issues/new?assignees=&labels=school+data&template=school-request.md&title=%5BSchool+Request%5D+) requesting the addition of a school, and that JSON data will be added as soon as possible, or
 2) If you have some experience with JSON, you can try creating your own file (see [How do I contribute?](#how-do-i-contribute) for more details).

 ## How do I mark periods as free?